LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 -------------------

-We're going to measure the performance of data structures we have been learning about in lectures.
+We're going to measure the performance of data structures we have been learning about (and will learn about, for lists and sets).
 For this lab, we'll focus on:

 - Integer arrays using :ref:`searching` and :ref:`binarysearching`